It’s no secret that I love the Scottish village of Killin.

 The Capercaille Restaurant, Shutters Restaurant and the Falls of Dochart Inn are dog-friendly restaurants we tested out with staff that all love dogs.

-Indoor attractions Moirlanich Longhouse and the Scottish Crannog Centre [located nearby] are both dog-friendly, and of course, there’s an abundance of walking trails for you to enjoy with your dog.
+Indoor attractions Moirlanich Longhouse and the Scottish Crannog Centre (update: this sadly burned down in 2021!) are both dog-friendly, and of course, there’s an abundance of walking trails for you to enjoy with your dog.

 Do you feel inspired to visit Killin now?
 Drop me a comment if so!